mvanduijker/http-redirect/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 http-redirect is a small, easily installable on heroku, nodejs redirect webapp.
-Lots of hosting companies offer a redirect service (which cost a little bit of money most of the time).
+Lots of hosting companies offer a redirect service (which most of the time cost a little bit of money ).
-Now for free if you spin a free dyno on heroku.
+Now for free if you spin up a free dyno on heroku with this little app.

 ## Installation